FrenchFriesForBallerina/smart_beehive_prototype/README.md

 **Nominated for 'Best Thesis' 2025 by Clevon Academy & EEK Mainor.**

 # 1. The Challenge
 High winter mortality (up to 35% in Europe) is driven by critical hive thermodynamics.
 Manual monitoring is intrusive and causes heat loss.
-This project delivers a non-invasive, remote monitoring system that predicts starvation and health risks.
+This project delivers a non-invasive, remote monitoring system that helps prevent starvation and health risks.

 # 2. Hardware & Network